frontarm/navi/site/src/pages/tutorial.md

+import { Link } from 'react-junctions'

-Junctions Tutorial: Make This Site
+Junctions Tutorial: Make this site
 ==================================

 This tutorial will walk you through creating a small documentation website using create-react-app and react-junctions.
 In fact, it'll actually walk you through creating *this* website.
 Pretty meta, huh?